Rebeccauan/kind-lm-experiment/README.md

 ## Next Step – Parent Model
 A separate parent model (trained on clean, adult input or a stronger pre-trained LM) will be introduced.
 It will recast the child’s output into correct forms, enabling the child model to self-correct through comparison – exactly as described in the KIND-LM project.
+It will map child errors (phonological, morphosyntactic, semantic, pragmatic) to parental strategies (recast, expansion, clarification, ignore) and provide feedback in an interactive learning loop.

 ## Experiment Design
 1. Corpus Construction: Cleaned child-only utterances from CHILDES
 2. Training Setup: Lightweight models with small batch size and limited epochs
 3. Learning Signals: Imitate caregiver–child interaction patterns
-4. Evaluation: Perplexity (PPL), generation consistency, stability
+4. Evaluation: Perplexity (PPL), BLEU, ROUGE,BERTScore,generation consistency, stability
 5. Comparative analysis between constrained and less constrained models

 ## Training Configuration